natestgermain/personal-website/README.md

 ## Personal Website

-My personal website for career, showcasing projects, and anything else that I think fits :-)
+My personal website for career, showcasing projects, and anything else that fits. :-)

 ---